This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Step 2: Cream Butter and Brown Sugar

-Then you want to cream your butter and sugar together for about 3 minutes until light and fluffy.
+In a large bowl with a mixer (you can use a hand mixer or stand mixer fitted with a paddle attachment) cream your butter and sugar together for about 3 minutes until light and fluffy.
 Proper creaming with properly softened butter is what helps to aerate the mixture.

 The sugar basically punches holes into the butter creating air pockets, which then will fill with the gasses created with the leavening agents which can help create some lift in the cookies.